A Foodie’s Guide to Eating in Barcelona: Best Tapas Bars & Restaurants

 Vaso de Oro

 Eating in Barcelona (and Spain) is all about informality.
 Elbow your way to the bar at Vaso de Oro, grab a drink, and just start ordering.
-And this down-by-the-beach grill joint is testament to that approach.
+And this down-by-the-beach grill joint is a testament to that approach.
 It’s narrow, it’s bustling, it’s loud.
 And you can’t leave without trying their grilled steak.

 La Cova Fumada